The 3D Cosmic Shoreline for Nurturing Planetary Atmospheres: Shorelines in 3D

 \subsection{Sensitivity to Planet Parameter Uncertainties}

 We test the impact that measurement uncertainties on the predictors $v_{\sf esc}, f, L_\star$ have the inferred shoreline.
-Figure \ref{f:posteriors-uncertainties} shows parameter posteriors with and without including parameter uncertainties.
-Including them slightly broadens distributions and tends to allow for lower values of $w$, where disagreeing labels at fixed shoreline distance $\Delta_{\sf i}$ can be a little more explained by uncertainties on the predictors and require a little less intrinsic fuzziness.
-This is especially true for the warm CO$_2$ sample; with fewer planets, each planet's position relative to the shoreline matters more.
-Still, the differences are minor, likely because parameter uncertainties for most well-characterized planets are smaller than the intrinsic width $w$.
+Figure \ref{f:posteriors-uncertainties} shows parameter posteriors with and without including parameter uncertainties for two of the planet subsamples.
+Including planet uncertainties slightly broadens distributions and also allows for lower values of $w$, where disagreeing labels at fixed shoreline distance $\Delta_{\sf i}$ can be a little more explained by uncertainties on the predictors and thus requiring less intrinsic fuzziness.
+This is especially true for the smallest ``no magma ocean, no CO$_2$ freezeout'' sample; with fewer planets, the uncertainty on each planet's position relative to the shoreline matters more.
+Still, the differences are minor for all fits, likely because parameter uncertainties for most well-characterized planets are smaller than the fuzziness already being captured in the intrinsic width $w$.